What do you think makes the best TV series? Good acting, a great storyline, lots of twists in the plot?

 The show follows Daniel as he tries to adapt to a life that has left him behind.
 His relationships have been torn to pieces.
 In the meantime, his family is broken and a town still believes he’s guilty.
 He isn’t entirely sure he is innocent, either.

 Rectify is one of the best character studies I have seen carried out in any form of media – TV, movies or even books.
-It is well worth the watch – nothing is gratuitous and you’ll want to add it to your Goodreads bookshelves afterwards.
+It is well worth the watch – nothing is gratuitous and you’ll want to add it to your list afterwards.

 3. Bojack Horseman